12 Days, from Positano to Antibes

-Discover the beauty of Italy and southern France by exploring the Mediterranean.
-This two week itinerary will take you to some of the most beautiful locations in the Riviera which will provide you with sights you will never forget.
-From 15th century citadels, to incredible natural waterfalls there is something on this charter itinerary for everyone.
-Pack all your essentials and prepare to begin your break at the Italian location of Positiano.
+Discover the beauty of Italy and southern France on this two week itinerary.
+Taking you to some of the most beautiful locations in the French and Italian Rivieras, you'll see sights you'll never forget.
+From 15th century citadels to incredible natural waterfalls, there is something for everyone on this charter itinerary.
+Pack all your essentials and prepare to begin your break at the Italian location of Positano.

 Ideal in the summer season

 Begin your Mediterranean yacht charter by embarking in the beautiful location of Positano in Italy.